nginxinc/nginx-gateway-fabric/docs/developer/go-style-guide.md

 ### Use the empty struct `struct{}` for sentinel values

 Empty structs as sentinels unambiguously signal an explicit lack of information.
-For example, use empty struct when for sets and for signaling via channels that don't require a message.
+For example, use empty struct for sets and for signaling via channels that don't require a message.

 DO: